decentraland/documentation/content/contributor/runtime/execution.md

 ```

 {{< info >}}
-Most scenes use the [[Decentraland SDK]], which provides a higher-level interface and automatically exports these methods.
+Most scenes use the [Decentraland SDK]({{< ref "/creator/sdk7/getting-started/sdk-101" >}}), which provides a higher-level interface and automatically exports these methods.
 However, the SDK is _not_ part of the protocol, and scene developers can decide not to use it.
 {{< /info >}}

 !!add nice diagram, light on detail